will-cern/xroofit/README.md

 w["simPdf/CR"].SetXaxis("my observable",5,0,5) # can use over TH1-like methods for binnings (e.g. variable bin widths)
 ```

+Note: `xRooNode` will try to create things automatically if they don't already exist when you call `SetXXXX` methods.
+What this means is if you started with an empty workspace you could call the above line and it would automatically create a model and a channel for you.
+This is a feature the quickstart example above was making use of.
+This applies for methods below as well but I will continue to be explicit for completeness...

 We normally think about 'adding samples' to a channel.
 But this is a `RooProdPdf` ... which we would normally think of as being something that can get multiplied by a pdf node.
 But we can 'Add' to a RooProdPdf a sample:

 ```python